Traveling Coeur

 Sicily’s history with salt production is deeply ingrained, dating back to ancient times when the island was a crucial hub for this precious commodity.
 The saline traditions have shaped the landscape, economy, and cultural identity of the region.
 Trapani, on the western coast of Sicily, has been a historic center for salt extraction.
 The flat coastal areas, known as salt flats, are transformed into vibrant hues as seawater evaporates, leaving behind crystallized salt.
 This process has been meticulously carried out for centuries, contributing to Sicily’s economic prosperity and cultural heritage.

 We visited the Saline di Trapani e Paceco, and learned all about the salt harvesting process in their visitor center.
 We were a little too early in the season, but around August, flamingos will stop in Sicily during their migrations.
-The salt flats turn out to be an ideal environment for these eccentric birds, and their feathers gradually turn pink as a result of their diet at the sea salt fields.
+Surprisingly, the salt flats turn out to be an ideal environment for flamingos, and their feathers gradually turn pink as a result of their diet at the sea salt fields.

 You can’t leave the salt fields without buying the high-quality salt there, so we took home a bag of extra coarse sea salt to use at home.
-If you’re looking for another activity to add to your what to do in Sicily list, consider making a trip out to the salt flats.
+If you’re looking for another activity to add to your what to do in Sicily list, consider making a trip out to the salt flats to learn about one of Sicily’s oldest exports.

 #10 EAT!